 Pro Tip: Guided visits are available upon request between 9 a.m. and 4 p.m. on weekdays.

 Just south of the Beacon train station, Long Dock Park is located on a manmade peninsula created in the 1800s.
 While its original use was as a terminal for ferrying rail cars across the Hudson, it is now a popular place to fish in, kayak across, or picnic near the Hudson River.

 Pro Tip: Other local parks worth visiting include Madam Brett Park and the Pete and Toshi Seeger Riverfront Park.

-Once a Nabisco box-printing factory, Dia Beacon is a modern art museum featuring collections from the 1960s to the present, including a larger-than-life spider by Louise Bourgeois and a creative display of broken glass by Robert Smithson.
+Located downstream from the Newburgh-Beacon Bridge that connects Beacon to Newburgh, Dia Beacon is a modern art museum in a former Nabisco box-printing factory that features collections from the 1960s to the present, including a larger-than-life spider by Louise Bourgeois and a creative display of broken glass by Robert Smithson.
 Since its opening in 2003, it’s been hailed as one of the largest contemporary art galleries in the United States, pulling artists north to Beacon from New York City like a magnet.

 Dia Beacon keeps long weekend hours, open from 10 a.m. to 5 p.m., Friday through Monday.
 If you visit on Saturday or Sunday, be sure to join a tour at noon or 1:30 pm.
 This experience is included in the price of your admission ticket.

 8. Hudson Beach Glass